With small changes this article appeared in The Interfaith Observer.

-To take another example illustrating complications in expanding the term, Bon is arguably the original religion of Tibetan culture.
-Buddhism arrived between the 5th and 8th centuries, and became first the state religion and then that of most Tibetans.
-However, a Naxi priest from a tribal region in Southwest China told me his religion, which to the untrained eye looks like Bon, is different because Bon has incorporated so many Buddhist elements.
-When he described many of their beliefs it sounded far more in harmony with many NeoPagan themes than with anything Buddhist, I felt very much at home in a ritual he gave, as he did when attending a shamanic healing ceremony I gave.
+To take another example illustrating the complications involved in expanding the term, Bon is arguably the original religion of Tibetan culture.
+Buddhism arrived between the 5th and 8th centuries, and first became the state religion, andlayer that of most Tibetans.
+However, a Naxi priest from a tribal region in Southwest China adjacent to Tibet told me his religion, which to the untrained eye looks like Bon, is different because Bon has incorporated so many Buddhist elements.
+When he described many of their beliefs to me, it sounded far more in harmony with many NeoPagan themes than with anything Buddhist.
+I felt very much at home in a ritual he gave, as he did when attending a shamanic healing ceremony I gave.
 And that ceremony drew on African, Brazilian Indian, and French Kardecist roots.

 Tibetans are the indigenous people of Tibet now that it is incorporated into China.
 Bon would be most easily seen as the indigenous religion of Tibet were Tibet still independent.
 But if my Naxi informant is correct, Bon is already deeply transformed by Buddhism and most people consider Vajrayana Buddhism Tibet’s religion.
 At what point does an indigenous religion influenced by more powerful ones cease to be indigenous and become a variant of the dominant religion?
 This question obviously has relevance to evaluating the NAC in America.

-And if we look more closely Native America, these people were far more diverse than simply hunter gatherers and horticultural peoples.
-Their practices also included agricultural peoples, city states and empires, among the Iroquois something close to a nation state, and in the case of the Maya, their religion included a sacred literature.
+And if we look more closely at Native Americans, these people were far more diverse than simply hunter gatherers and horticultural peoples.
+Their practices also included agricultural peoples, city states and empires, among the Iroquois something close to a nation state.
+The Mayan religion included a sacred literature.

 Are the African Diasporic religions indigenous?
 Their sense of place is usually more abstract because their Orixas are usually more universal, being honored in Cuba, Brazil, and West Africa, to name but three of many.
-They can and do flourish far from any countryside, in large cities.
+They are far removed from their African context and can flourish far from any countryside, in large cities.
 Further, they have often changed markedly from their African roots since being established by slaves.
-Finally, some Brazilian practitioners are returning to Africa to re-establish connections with practices and teachings long absent, creating a kind of reconstructionist approach within their traditions.
+Finally, some Brazilian practitioners are now returning to Africa to re-establish connections with practices and teachings long absent, creating a kind of reconstructionist approach within their traditions.

 These considerations highlight another dimension of indigenaity.
 Indigenous cultures were usually conquered by other peoples, usually the Abrahamic religions of Christianity and Islam, particularly after modern science and technology gave Christian nations unrivaled military superiority.
 Indigenous peoples almost invariably suffered from colonial oppression, including the suppression of many of their religions.

 But even here ambiguities and exceptions exist.
 A long suppressed but still surviving tradition is different from one people are attempting to revive based on old texts.
-The reason is that these religions were primarily rooted in oral traditions.
-Those managing to have survived years or centuries of suppression are quite different in this regard from those that did not.
+And often texts are fragmentary at best, for those practices were primarily rooted in oral traditions.

 And then there is the modern NeoPagan renaissance which includes Wiccans, and other traditions which see themselves as reconstructing the pre-Christian conquest religions of Western, Central and Northern Europe.
 In these cases there is either no continuity of tradition, or for the Romuva perhaps, a very attenuated one.
 But their practitioners usually see themselves as part of a religious sensibility having much in common with more clearly indigenous traditions.
 Many practitioners of those traditions see this similarity themselves, sometimes describing them as non-indigenous people practicing an indigenous religion.